 In my previous blog on July 25, 2017, I wrote about Energy, the first of 14 fabulous functions of magnesium.
 The 14 functions are divided among 700-800 enzyme processes and many are interchangeable.
 I realize this is way too much information but I want you to realize what magnesium is capable of doing.
 Just imagine how many necessary functions are interrupted when a person is magnesium-deficient.
-In the following 7 functions you will read that magnesium is necessary for making protein, RNA, DNA, hormones, nitric acid and much more.
+In the following 7 functions, which I will number 8-14, you will read that magnesium is necessary for making protein, RNA, DNA, hormones, nitric acid and much more.

 (a) signal transduction, or “switching” on specific receptor proteins located on cell membranes and transmitting that signal to trigger taste, smell, and perception of light